Spring is finally here and that means change and new beginnings. Not only with the weather, but in your apartment, too!

-- Wipe down walls, ceilings, fronts of cabinets to scrub off any old residue.
+- Wipe down walls, ceilings, and fronts of cabinets to scrub off any old residue.

 - Clean the tops and sides of appliances such as microwaves, refrigerators, and stove vents.

-- Clean the freezer by turning off the power to defrost it, clear out all contents and wipe interior with a solution of two tablespoons baking soda per one quart hot water.
+- Clean the freezer by turning off the power to defrost it, clear out all contents and wipe the interior with a solution of two tablespoons baking soda per one-quart hot water.

 - Clean crevices between appliances.
 Use a crevice attachment on your vacuum or a long, thin duster to capture grime between nooks and crannies.